GaussNav: Gaussian Splatting for Visual Navigation: Methods

 Above these, we also render the semantic segmentation results as follows:

+\textbf{Semantic Segmentation.} As depicted in \Cref{fig:gauss_construct}, the agent's RGB observation $I_t$ is segmented into $C_t$ using Mask-RCNN \cite{he2017mask}.
+The segmented result will be used for initializing new Gaussians in Gaussian Densification and supervising the Gaussians' parameters in Semantic Gaussian Updating.

-\textbf{Gaussian Densification and Updating.} Gaussian Densification aims to initialize new gaussians in the Semantic Gaussian at each new incoming frame.
-Following Keetha \etal \cite{keetha2023splatam}, we add new gaussians based on a densification mask to determine which pixels should be densified:
+\textbf{Gaussian Densification.} Gaussian Densification is performed by comparing the rendered results at position $P_t$ using Gaussians from $t-1$ with the ground truth.
+This process adds new Gaussians where the previous Gaussians fail to represent the scene in the new observations.
+Following Keetha \etal \cite{keetha2023splatam}, we add new Gaussians based on a densification mask to determine which pixels should be densified:

-where the first term represents where the Semantic Gaussian isn't adequately dense, and the second term indicates where the ground-truth depth is in front of the predicted depth and the depth error is greater than 50 times the median depth error (MDE).
-After densifying current Semantic Gaussian, we update the parameters of gaussians given poses and observations.
+where the first term represents where the Semantic Gaussian is not adequately dense, and the second term indicates where the ground-truth depth is in front of the predicted depth and the depth error is greater than 50 times the median depth error (MDE).

+\textbf{Semantic Gaussian Updating.} After densifying current Semantic Gaussian, we update the parameters of Gaussians given poses and observations.
 This is done by differentiable-rendering and gradient-based-optimization, which is equivalent to the ``classic'' problem of fitting a radiance field to images with known poses.
+Specifically, we update the parameters of Gaussians by minimizing the RGB, depth and segmentation errors.